Planning for a Power BI Enterprise Deployment

 And the second one we call the pilot project.
 So the proof of concept project is something that is usually very small, it’s often based on an existing cube or something.
 It’s really an introduction to the tool and you kind of want to make it as easy as possible.

 That’s often discarded because that is just, can we deploy power BI.
 What are the considerations IT to sort of dip their toe in the water without committing too much?
 And, and you might sort of, here’s a report, and we just sort of throw something together to show it, show it working.

 Your pilot project, which is sort of the next phase, that’s, that’s the first, actual project.
 So yeah.
 That’s one way you’re looking to build something that will be moot used ongoing inside the organization.

 Great.
-And, so, here’s another question around, what are the Power BI development roles that are required for rollout?
+And, so, here’s another question: what are the Power BI development roles that are required for rollout?

-Yeah, so, you’ve got, so, you’ve it, in terms of the actual developers, usually when you’re doing your of your initial rollout pace, you’re going to have you, what, A, what is a full stack, full stack, Power BI developer, right?
+In terms of the actual developers, usually when you’re doing your initial rollout pace, you’re going to have you a full stack Power BI developer.

-So, if you think in Power BI, you have to, we’re kind of for different hats to be a full stack Power BI person.
+So, if you think in Power BI, you have to wear different hats to be a full stack Power BI person.

-And so, that is the first hattie’s, like a Power Query expert, somebody who understands ETL concepts, data, data pipeline concepts, data engineering.
+And so, that is the first hat, like a Power Query expert, somebody who understands ETL concepts, data, data pipeline concepts, data engineering.